 For general comments or exhibition information: firstname.lastname@example.org.

-For questions and information about works of art in our collection: firstname.lastname@example.org.
+For questions and information about works of art on view: firstname.lastname@example.org.

 To make a comment about our website: email@example.com.